 EdAppTalk/TeachersWithApps - Thursday Chat 9:00 p.m.
 EST

-Every Thursday the Facebook group ‘Educational App Talk’ (EAT) organizes a chat on differing educational topics and features a variety of hosts.
-Participants are teachers, educators, parents, developers of educational applications.
-Chats are organized either as a presentation of mobile applications, done by the developer/company, or as a broad discussion, where all participants share their opinions, knowledge, experience.
+Every Thursday the Facebook group ‘Educational App Talk’ EAT organizes a chat on differing educational topics and features a variety of hosts.
+Participants are teachers, educators, parents, authors, and developers of educational applications.
+Chats are organized either as a presentation of innovative applications, done by the developer/company or as a broad discussion, where all participants share their opinions, knowledge, and experiences.

 Among the most common topics are: